emmetienne/Emmetienne.SolutionReplicator/README.md

  - Not found on target environment -> The component has not been found on the target environment and thus it's not replicated in the target solution
  - Found multiple on target environment -> Multiple components have been found and each one has been added to the solution
  - Component type not yet handled by the tool -> The component type is not handled by the current version of the tool.
 If you find a component not handled, please open an issue
+ - Component cannot be replicated -> The component cannot be replicated for various reasons, such as when uniqueness cannot be guaranteed or in specific scenarios like Ribbon Customization for Application Ribbons
  - Error -> An error has occoured and therefore the component will not be replicated, the exception will be logged.
 If you find an error, please open an issue

 ## How this tool works